albertotb/aps/README.md

 # Augmented Probability Simulation

-This is the code to run the simulations in the paper "Augmented Probability Simulation Methodsfor Non-cooperative Games".
+This is the code to run the simulations in the paper "Augmented Probability Simulation Methods for Non-cooperative Games".

 The folder structure is the following: